jrenaud90/TidalPy/Documentation/Tides_x/eccentricity.md

 The mode range follows from the tolerance `eccentricity_exact_tolerance` (`[tides]`, default $10^{-4}$): the modes kept are those whose $q^2$-weighted squares leave a tail below that fraction of the whole.
 That weight is the synchronous constant-time-lag heating's, the most demanding of the tide models measured, so the tolerance bounds its relative error; against Hut (1981) the heating is within the tolerance from $e = 0.1$ to $0.9$.
 The price is modes: at $10^{-4}$ it keeps about $\lvert q \rvert \le 55$ at $e = 0.7$, 105 at 0.8, and 320 at 0.9, against 25 for level 50.
 Each distinct forcing frequency needs its own Love number solve, so at $e = 0.9$ a rheology tide solves a few hundred of them per call.
 The transform itself costs about 0.1 ms per degree at small $e$ and 2 ms at $e = 0.9$ (7 ms at degree 10).

+> [!NOTE]
+> The tolerance guarantee has one blind spot: a body that rings.
+Deciding which modes to drop, the exact option assumes the fast, high-$q$ modes matter less and less, which is true for the fixed-Q and fixed-time-lag models and for most viscoelastic bodies.
+A body solved with inertia (a dynamic layer) also has natural vibration frequencies, like a bell.
+A tidal mode that happens to force the body near one of them is amplified enormously, so it can matter even though it looks negligible by the usual measure.
+If that mode lies just outside the kept range, its heating is missed.
+>
+> This only matters at high eccentricity, where the orbit forces the body at very high frequencies.
+In the [exact-orbit benchmark](../../Benchmarks_x/Tides/Exact_Orbit_Tidal_Heating.ipynb), a dynamic Maxwell Io at $e = 0.8$ rings at about 147 times its orbital frequency, a period of 17 minutes.
+At the default tolerance, 0.13% of its heating is missed, far more than the $10^{-4}$ promised.
+A tolerance of $10^{-10}$ keeps enough modes to include the resonance, and then the heating is right to $10^{-12}$.
+The tabulated levels miss such modes as well.
+For a dynamic body at high eccentricity, tighten the tolerance until the heating stops changing.

 Past about $e = 0.99$ the functions would need more than 20000 modes and are refused.

 ## Choosing a Truncation